bandprotocol/bandchain-docs-archived/docs/client-library/bandchain.js/message.md

 ## `validate`

-Validates the message in a basic manner to ensure that there are no invarient values stored in the message instance
+Validates the message in a basic manner to ensure that there are no invarient values stored in the message instance.
+If message's validation fails, it will throw the exception.

-### Return

-- `boolean` - a flag indicating whether the validation result is valid

 ### Example